From Volcanoes to Icecaps | 16 Things You Didn’t Know About Mars

 Sharing is caring!

 Mars, the fourth planet from the sun, has always intrigued humans with its reddish glow in the night sky.
-Known as the “Red Planet,” Mars holds many mysteries and secrets that continue to captivate scientists and space enthusiasts alike.
+Known as the “Red Planet,” Mars holds many mysteries.
 From its giant volcanoes to the possibility of ancient life, Mars is full of surprises.
-Here are 15 things you probably never knew about our fascinating neighboring planet.
+Scientists and space enthusiasts all over the world study Mars and theorize over the possibilities of life on this far-away planet.

 1. Mars Has the Tallest Volcano in the Solar System